kimdoanh89/CKA-exercises/06_security.md

   - resources: "deployments" , "replicasets" , "pods"
   - verbs: ["*"]
 - Create a rolebinding name developer-role-binding in development namespace: role developer and user DevDan
-- In DevDan-context, Create a new deployment nginx with image nginx, verify it exists, then delete it
+- In DevDan-context, create a new deployment nginx with image nginx, verify it exists, then delete it
 - Create context name ProdDan-context with cluster kubernetes, namespace production, and user DevDan
 - Create a role name dev-prod in production namespace:
   - apiGroups: "", "extensions", "apps"